(Article Updated March 31, 2019)

-The credit reporting agencies (Trans Union, Equifax and Experian) use secret algorithm-driven equations to generate these objective and unbiased measures of whether or not people pay their bills on time.
-These credit scoring models are proprietary and are kept secret for fear that if lenders knew how they worked; they would be able to manipulate them to make loans approvable.
-I am not so sure about that, making loans approvable is different than making loans that will repay and pretty much every lender prefers the latter.
+If credit score calculations seem mysterious to you, you are not alone.
+The three existing credit reporting agencies (Trans Union, Equifax and Experian) responsible for determining credit scores use secret algorithm-driven equations to generate objective and unbiased measures of whether or not people pay their bills on time.
+Thes credit scoring models are proprietary and are kept confidential to keep lenders separated and unable to determine the factors behind the algorithm.

-Leave your old credit card accounts open even if you never use them and never will.
-Having old credit lines is good for your credit score, they demonstrate that you have been a responsible user of credit for a long time and the credit scoring algorithm likes that.
-I have seen credit scores plummet when people closed out all of their old inactive credit cards trying to “clean up” their credit report, leaving only the shiny new active accounts open.
-Having only new and recent credit accounts telegraphs limited experience managing debt, this makes the scoring model nervous and as a result, points are deducted.
+Another way to improve your credit score is to leave your old credit card accounts open even if you never use them.
+Having old credit lines is a positive for your credit score as they demonstrate a history of your ability to maintain credit lines.
+What many often don’t realize is that credit scores plummet when they close out all of their old inactive credit cards in hopes to “clean up” their credit report.
+Having only new and recent credit accounts communicates limited experience managing debt, which causes the scoring model to reduce points.

+Lastly, as previously mentioned, one of the biggest factors that affect your credit score is the percentage of available credit.
 If you max out your credit card balances, your credit scores will suffer.
-I once had a borrower client with clean credit, no late pays, no real negatives at all, and in my amateur opinion, their credit scores just seemed lower than they should have been.
-Turns out, they had a Bloomindale’s credit account with an approved credit line of only $300, and they had used $280 of that available credit.
-The scoring model read the account as 93 percent utilized and was blind to the dollar amount.
-The credit score suffered as a result.
-The borrower paid $150 to bring the balance down to $130, reducing the utilization to below 50 percent.
-We were able to get them rescored which resulted in a dramatic increase in the credit score used for mortgage approval and we got them a better interest rate.
+It’s not uncommon for people to have low scores despite a relatively clean credit profile with no late pays or real negatives.
+For example, if you have a retail store credit account with an approved credit line of only $300, but used up $280 of that available credit, the scoring model reads the account as 93 percent utilized (blind to the dollar amount).
+The credit score suffers as a result.
+However, if you pay down $150 to bring the balance down to $130, you can reduce the utilization to below 50 percent.
+Therefore, by staying cognizant of your credit utilization you can dramatically increase the score used for mortgage approval and obtaining a competitive interest rate.

 A loanDepot licensed loan officer can help with these and any other lending questions.
-Call (888) 983-3240 to speak with one today.
+Call now for more information.